 - #1 Amazon bestseller You Deserve It: The Definitive Guide to Getting the Veteran Benefits You’ve Earned.
 VACI Claim Insider founder and author Brian Reese explains that he wrote this book to be “the book I wished someone had written for me…a year before I took off my uniform, if only someone had dropped this on my desk and said ‘hey man, here’s your playbook.’”
 It details step-by-step actions for veterans to get the benefits they deserve for their service: federal, state, nonprofit and for-profit resources for veterans and their families, from health to education to real estate and more.
 The book is available for purchase, but you can also obtain it for free here.

-- Free 30-minute strategy sessions with coaches to help veterans learn how their claims can be improved, and map a game plan for how they can fill any gaps causing denials or low ratings.
+- Free 30-minute Discovery Call with coaches to help veterans learn how their claims can be improved, and map a game plan for how they can fill any gaps causing denials or low ratings.

 - Premium services that include expert one-on-one coaching through the VA disability claim process, free to start with no fee unless and until the veteran successfully increases disability rating.
 While some veterans can use educational resources to figure it out on their own, many want to fast-track the process with the support of a coach and a community.
 ELITE members also get connections to medical evidence through a network of independent medical professionals who know how to speak the VA’s language, discounts on mental health evaluations and more.
 (Click here to apply.)